Fountain Street Church: After Wishart

 Wishart died in 1933 while still serving, leaving a church building with a substantial mortgage to pay off at the outset of the Great Depression.
-His successor, Milton McGorrill, thus endured a difficult ministry, though he was the first FSC preacher to begin broadcasting his sermons.
-He left after 10 years to pursue a more prosperous career on the East Coast, ultimately serving both Baptist and Unitarian churches in New England.
+His successor, Milton McGorrill, thus endured a difficult ministry, but he was the first FSC preacher to begin broadcasting his sermons.
+He left after ten years to pursue a more prosperous career on the East Coast; he served both Baptist and Unitarian churches in New England.

-Following his departure, Fountain Street Baptist Church found itself at its lowest ebb since 1869, with the mortgage taking up nearly half of the annual budget and the Great Depression making each year more challenging than the last.
-Attendance was barely above 100, and it was clear that a different and daring direction had to be pursued in order for Fountain Street Church to survive.
+Following his departure, Fountain Street Baptist Church found itself at its lowest ebb since 1869: The mortgage took up nearly half of the annual budget and the Great Depression made each year more challenging than the last.
+Weekly worship attendance was barely above 100, and it was clear that a different and daring direction had to be pursued in order for Fountain Street Church to survive.

-The search committee again consulted the University of Chicago Divinity School, taking the university's recommendation to consider a young minister in Kenilworth Illinois named Duncan Littlefair.
+The search committee again consulted the University of Chicago Divinity School, taking the university's recommendation to consider a young minister in Kenilworth, Illinois, named Duncan Littlefair.

 Arriving in 1944 at the age of 32, Littlefair preached in a manner unprecedented in a town heretofore saturated by a strictly conservative religious culture.
-His personal manner was also remarkable, as he was known to drive a convertible, wear a beret and smoke cigarettes in public.
-A scandal to some, a radical to others, Littlefair nevertheless saw the church grow from less than 200 in attendance to over 1000 regular weekly worshippers shortly after he arrived.
+His personal manner was also remarkable: He was known to drive a convertible, wear a beret, and smoke cigarettes in public.
+Scandalous to some and a radical to others, Littlefair nevertheless saw the church grow from less than 200 in weekly attendance to over 1000 regular weekly worshippers shortly after he arrived.
 At its height under Littlefair's ministry, FSC reckoned over 2000 members.

-Littlefair's tenure redefined the church, jettisoning the Baptist name and association, rewriting its bylaws and restructuring its governance and management.
-The traditional Sunday School was remodeled on the then-new theory of character development and so was called 'Character School'.
-Youth programming at its height involved over 200 high schoolers who brought rock 'n roll bands to the church along with notable speakers, just as their own parents had.
-Many major bands of the era performed there under "Fountain Club" sponsorship, including The Mothers of Invention, The Moody Blues, and Alice Cooper.
+Littlefair's tenure redefined the church, jettisoning the Baptist name and association, rewriting its bylaws, and restructuring its governance and management.
+The traditional Sunday School was remodeled on the then-new theory of character development and renamed "Character School."
+Youth programming at its height involved over 200 high schoolers who brought rock and roll bands as well as lecturers to the church.
+Many major bands of the era performed there under so-called "Fountain Club" sponsorship, including The Mothers of Invention, The Moody Blues, and Alice Cooper.

-It wasn't until 1960 that FSC formally separated from the American Baptists and dropped its Baptist name (although it remains on the building's cornerstone).
-Littlefair himself had by then changed his clergy affiliation to the UUA, but despite his suggestions that FSC might or even should join the denomination, he ultimately preferred that the church remain independent and non-denominational.
+It was not until 1960 that FSC formally separated from the American Baptists and dropped its Baptist identity.
+Littlefair himself had by then changed his clergy affiliation to the UUA; despite his suggestions that FSC should join the denomination, he ultimately preferred that the church remain independent and non-denominational.